 Claap's Trash feature provides a safety net when deleting recordings, giving you 30 days to recover content before it's permanently removed.
 This article explains how to move recordings to trash, recover them, and permanently delete content when needed.

-Moving Recordings to Trash
+Moving recordings to Trash

 To move a recording to Trash: